Last Updated on March 27, 2022

 While Season 1 followed Daphne Bridgerton (Phoebe Dynevor), the eldest daughter of the powerful Bridgerton family as she made her debut onto Regency London’s competitive marriage market, Season 2 of “Bridgerton” focuses on Anthony Bridgerton’s (Jonathan Bailey) quest for love.

 Though we are all curious as to what his future holds, Lady Whistledown herself has made it quite clear in her Society Papers that while she will be reporting on his romantic activities, she will not be sharing any more about Season 2 yet, reminding us that “Patience, after all, is a virtue.”
-But it won’t be long until Season 2 of “Bridgerton” comes to Netflix.
-Filming has wrapped, and we are hopeful for a spring release.
+But it won’t be long until Season 2 of “Bridgerton” comes to Netflix, with a March release date.

-We do know that Rege-Jean Page (the Duke of Hastings) will not be returning, and that in Julia Quinn’s second book in the series, The Viscount Who Loved Me, Daphne (Phoebe Dynevor), tries to find a match for her brother Anthony, and though he knows it’s time to marry, he wants someone who checks all the boxes without stealing his heart.
+We do know that Rege-Jean Page (the Duke of Hastings) will not be returning, and that the second season is based on Julia Quinn’s second book in the series, The Viscount Who Loved Me.
+Daphne does return, but this is her brother Anthony’s story; he knows it’s time to marry, and wants someone who checks all the boxes without stealing his heart.
 Enter Edwina (Charithra Chandran), the perfect debutante.
 She’s kind-natured and endlessly endearing.
 But while she may be young and naive, she also knows what she wants: a true love match.

 Dynevor teased that she expects Season 2 will also hold some “baby action” for her character Daphne, who remains a devoted wife.
 “I’d like to see her evolve as a mother, and as a woman… She’s got her Prince Charming, and her child and everything she ever wanted, so what’s next?
 Where does someone go when they get everything they want?”